Ask an expert

 Resene Galvo-Prime galvanised steel primer

-This is a waterborne primer designed for use on exterior galvanised steel, non-ferrous metals, roofs and zincalume.
+This is a waterborne primer designed for use on exterior galvanised steel, non-ferrous metals, roofs and Zincalume.
 It tends to be used on new substrates, while Resene Galvo One tends to be used on more weathered surfaces.

 Resene Concrete Primer